Self-Hosted Server Guide

 1. Download and make executable

-chmod +x gamevox-server ./gamevox-server
+chmod +x gamevox-self-hosted-server ./gamevox-self-hosted-server

-2. Run as a systemd service (recommended)
+2. Install as a systemd service (recommended)

 3. Open firewall ports